EnriquePernia/DevOps_Test/README.md

 ![image](https://user-images.githubusercontent.com/36536477/135106749-86c383ac-cb11-445c-ad64-d33949257602.png)

 The infrastructure consists on an ASG that generates 2 EC2 instances distrubuted among all availability zones of Ireland region(This ensures high availability for our application.)
 This way, if a region goes down, we still have available the application in the other ones.

+Variables are stored on a .tfvars file, this way we improve mantainability of the code.

 The load balancer distribute the inbound traffic among all EC2 instances on the target group(Instances that belong to the ASG).